union-imgcross icon

 Visa Upon Arrival (SEVUA)

-1. Foreign investors and businessmen duly endorsed by the Board of Investments (BOI), the Philippine Retirement Authority (PRA), the Philippine Chamber of Commerce and Industry (PCCI), local business councils, or local as well as foreign chambers of commerce and industry; Athletes and delegates to sports competitions, conventions, or exhibitions duly endorsed by its organizers and/or sponsors;
+1. Foreign investors and business people duly endorsed by the Board of Investments (BOI), the Philippine Retirement Authority (PRA), the Philippine Chamber of Commerce and Industry (PCCI), local business councils, or local as well as foreign chambers of commerce and industry; Athletes and delegates to sports competitions, conventions, or exhibitions duly endorsed by its organizers and/or sponsors;

-2. Delegates and participants AND resource speakers in, international conventions, symposia, conferences, and similar gatherings duly endorsed by its organizers and/or sponsors;
+2. Delegates and participants AND resource speakers in international conventions, symposia, conferences, and similar gatherings duly endorsed by its organizers and/or sponsors;

-4. Officials of World Bank, Asian Development Bank, and other international development partners, including their dependent spouse and unmarried minor children;
+4. Officials of the World Bank, Asian Development Bank, and other international development partners, including their dependent spouse and unmarried minor children;

 5. Other foreigners who, at the discretion of the Commissioner, may be entitled to the benefits of this program.